-FC Zenit coach Iikka Miettinen: I knew that I will not return to Finland.
+FC Zenit coach Iikka Miettinen: I knew that I would not return to Finland.
 And now I know how to communicate with the Russians The story of the Finn who stayed in Russia for seven years to help Zabolotny and Ozdoev in analyzing the technical and tactical actions

 Nobody noticed this, but not so long ago a real Finnish legionnaire has appeared in FC Zenit Saint Petersburg.
 Iikka Miettinen abandoned his football career and his native country for the sake of education in Russia.
 It does not seem that now he regrets about that, since reasoning of an intelligent young man is just as verified as his video cutouts.
 After forty minutes of conversation, I had to believe that I was facing a future coach.
 The one who knows several languages.
 And he speaks Russian so well that some of our students could envy.
 Those who knows Iikka a little are not surprised that he deserved the place of coach in the club academy.

 It is amazing when they say that Finland is boring